- S&P has an estimated P/E of 23 for 2020.

 Assume you have Company A trading at 100 with an earnings multiple of 24.
-Earnings compounds at 10% like clockwork, but despite this the market values the company at only 17 after 20 years.
+Earnings compound at 10% like clockwork, but despite this, the market values the company at only 17 after 20 years.
 This leads to the following sequence of stock prices (shareholder distributions are left out for simplicity):

 (You can find the spreadsheet by clicking here.)

 Despite a huge contraction in the valuation from 24 to 17, the stock delivers a CAGR of 8.12% over this period.
 This shows that over the long-term a moderate overvaluation has only “insignificant” importance as long as you get the growth correct (which of course is not easy).

 Now let’s compare this to 5% growth in Company B that has an expansion in the valuation from 10 to 17 over a 20 year period:

 The CAGR is 7.85%, still lower than Company A despite a huge expansion in the valuation.
 Bear in mind that a 5% earnings growth is much better than the average company, and beats inflation handily.

 In both cases, we assume that the earnings compounds, ie. the retained earnings grow at the same rate as before.
 That is of course extremely difficult in the real world, and very few companies have opportunities to reinvest the earnings at the same marginal rate of return.

 Let’s finish by looking at a more extreme scenario where Company A’s valuation drops from 50 to 17, but still growing 10%: